fluttercommunity/community/.github/ISSUE_TEMPLATE/-----discussion-thread.md

 ---
 name: "\U0001F5E3️❕ Discussion Thread"
-about: Start a discussion about a topic regarding the Flutter Community.
+about: 'Start a discussion about a topic regarding the Flutter Community.
+(NOTE: Do not use for bug reports.)'
 title: 'Discussion: [TOPIC NAME]'
 labels: discussion
 assignees: jeroen-meijer